Galápagos Islands, Ecuador

 Saturday, July 8 — Galápagos Islands

-Today will begin your free weekend to enjoy some of the varied recreational activities that the Galápagos offer.
+Today will begin your free weekend to enjoy some of the varied recreational activities that the islands offer.
 You will choose between two excursions: a day cruise (there is a surcharge for the cruise) or a visit to Tortuga Bay where you can snorkel with (small!) sharks and sea turtles.
-Bring your camera, sunscreen, and sense of adventure!
+Bring your camera, sunscreen, and sense of adventure.

 Monday, July 10 — Galápagos Islands